nekkapfia/Political-Galaxy/Scoring/Core 1A/Time Line/Core-1A-Timeline-Germany-1998-2026.md

 * Temporary character of the measures provides only modest mitigation under the protocol.
 * Variation across Länder existed, but the national cumulative weight justifies single-block treatment.

 The restrictive profile is defined by the simultaneous imposition of severe controls across movement, association and related domains of voluntary action.
+The cumulative weight of these temporary measures produced the lowest score in the 1998–2026 German series.
+Single-block scoring is applied for consistency with the France, UK and USA documents.
+Negative-Only Weighting records the full weight of the restrictions while they were in force.

 **Key Shift:** Temporary multi-domain emergency restrictions on a nationwide scale.

 ### Why this produces a final score of 40

 Single-block scoring of the cumulative COVID restrictions yields a Base Score of 40, the lowest era score in the 1998–2026 German series.
-Negative-Only Weighting and the established COVID protocol are applied consistently with the France, UK and USA documents.
+Negative-Only Weighting and the established COVID protocol are applied.
 The temporary nature of the measures is acknowledged but does not prevent the large downward movement while the restrictions were in force.

 ---

 ## **Mid-2022 onward: Post-COVID Continuity – Base Score: 56**

 Lifting of the most sweeping COVID measures produced a substantial recovery.
 The recovery is incomplete because the pre-existing speech, public-order and online-liability architecture remained fully in force.
-Subsequent adjustments to the online regime (including successor rules to NetzDG) did not reverse the restrictive baseline.
+Subsequent adjustments to the online regime (including successor rules to NetzDG under the Digital Services Act) did not reverse the restrictive baseline.

 ### Core 1A Relevant Restrictions / Elements – Expanded Analysis

 * Termination of lockdowns, contact restrictions and the most sweeping gathering bans.
 These removals raise the score by reducing negative weight.
 * Retention of the full Volksverhetzung and related criminal speech framework.
-* Continued operation of platform liability rules (NetzDG and successor instruments).
+* Continued operation of platform liability rules (NetzDG and successor instruments under the Digital Services Act).
 * Retention of public-order and assembly powers.
 * No wholesale repeal or material narrowing of the core content-based speech offences.
 * Ongoing enforcement practice that treats certain forms of political and identity-related expression as criminal or subject to rapid platform removal.

 The restrictive profile is defined by the removal of the temporary COVID superstructure while the denser post-2017 speech and online architecture remains intact.
+The net result is a clear recovery from the COVID low that remains constrained by the cumulative weight of the pre-existing baseline.
+Negative-Only Weighting records the liberalisation of COVID measures as a reduction in negative weight and the retention of the speech and platform framework as continued negative weight.

 **Key Shift:** Removal of the temporary COVID layer while the pre-existing criminal speech and platform-liability baseline continues without material liberalisation.

 ### Why this produces a final score of 56

 Strong upward movement from the elimination of COVID restrictions is partially offset by the persistent weight of Volksverhetzung, public-order powers and platform liability rules.
-Under Negative-Only Weighting the net Base Score is 56 — a clear recovery from the COVID low of 40, yet still below the 1998–2015 level of 58 and well below high-autonomy comparative baselines.
-The placement reflects the cumulative restrictive architecture documented across the preceding eras.
+Under Negative-Only Weighting the net Base Score is 56 — a clear recovery from the COVID low of 40, yet still below the 1998–2015 level of 58.

 ---